-The movie shows how the satellite might evolve as it cools and the ice inside changes form.
-Some layers within the satellite may entirely disappear, and the satellite itself may change in size because some ice phases take less space than others!
-Part of the movie shows the water ice phase diagram.
+The movie shows how the satellite might change as it cools.
+Some layers within the satellite may entirely disappear, and the satellite itself may change in size because some kinds of ice take less space than others!

 You might also be interested in:

-If the satellite has means of warming itself, then beside surface changes due to evolution, then the interior may go through many startling changes as the moon evolves.
-The moon may have water inside,...more
+If the satellite has means of warming itself, then the interior may go through many startling changes as the moon evolves.
+The moon may have water inside, and water may exist close enough to the surface...more